-- 3.56 Option 1 would result in an increase in the density of development in Cambridge, which could have an adverse effect on the historic environment.
+- 3.62 Option 1 would result in an increase in the density of development in Cambridge, which could have an adverse effect on the historic environment.
 Cambridge contains a high number of listed buildings, as well as a number of scheduled monuments and registered parks and gardens, particularly associated with the University.
 Much of the city is designated as a conservation area.
 Therefore, Option 1 as a focus for development is expected to have a significant negative effect, although this is uncertain as it depends on the individual site.
-The effect is recorded as uncertain because the actual effect will depend on the final location, design, scale and layout of the proposed development. - 3.57 Option 2 would result in development around the edge of Cambridge, which could have an adverse effect on the setting of the historic city of Cambridge.
+The effect is recorded as uncertain because the actual effect will depend on the final location, design, scale and layout of the proposed development. - 3.63 Under Option 2, although the airport control tower is grade II listed, there are no other designated historic assets within the boundaries of Cambridge Airport.
+There are some listed buildings in nearby villages that could potentially be affected in terms of their setting, and therefore an uncertain minor negative effect is recorded. - 3.64 Option 3 would result in development around the edge of Cambridge, which could have an adverse effect on the setting of the historic city of Cambridge.
 Many of Cambridge's designated historic assets are located within the city centre, although development on the edge of the city could affect views in and out of the city and would also be likely to affect the setting of the historic city.
 Overall, a significant negative effect is expected.
-The effect is recorded as uncertain because the actual effect will depend on the location of development, as well as its final design, scale and layout. - 3.58 The location of any new settlements that could come through Option 3 is uncertain.
+The effect is recorded as uncertain because the actual effect will depend on the location of development, as well as its final design, scale and layout. - 3.65 The location of any new settlements that could come through Option 4 is uncertain.
 However, there are a number of listed buildings, scheduled monuments, registered parks and gardens and conservation areas across Greater Cambridge.
 Due to the large number of heritage assets across Greater Cambridge, it is likely that a new settlement may be developed within an area that contains or is located within close proximity to various historic assets, which are currently in predominantly more rural locations with more extensive settings.
-Therefore, Option 3 is expected to have a significant negative effect.
-The effect is recorded as uncertain because the actual effect will depend on the location of development, as well as its final design, scale and layout, which may provide opportunities to avoid significant impacts.
+Therefore, Option 4 is expected to have a significant negative effect.
+The effect is recorded as uncertain because the actual

-- 3.59 Option 4 would result in an increase in development at villages across Greater Cambridge, many of which are conservation areas, contain listed buildings or are located within close proximity to listed buildings, scheduled monuments and registered parks and gardens.
-Option 4 is therefore expected to have a significant negative effect.
-The effect is recorded as uncertain because the actual effect will depend on which villages development is located, as well as the final design, scale and layout of development. - 3.60 Option 5 focuses development along key public transport corridors and hubs through the expansion or intensification of existing settlements, or through more new settlements.
+- effect will depend on the location of development, as well as its final design, scale and layout, which may provide opportunities to avoid significant impacts. - 3.66 Option 5 would result in an increase in development at villages across Greater Cambridge, many of which are conservation areas, contain listed buildings or are located within close proximity to listed buildings, scheduled monuments and registered parks and gardens.
+Option 5 is therefore expected to have a significant negative effect.
+The effect is recorded as uncertain because the actual effect will depend on which villages development is located, as well as the final design, scale and layout of development. - 3.67 Option 6 focuses development along key public transport corridors and hubs through the expansion or intensification of existing settlements, or through more new settlements.
 Due to the fact there are a number of listed buildings, scheduled monuments and registered parks and gardens across Greater Cambridge, it is possible that development could be located within close proximity to one or more such assets, although these may already be affected by existing public transport infrastructure and development.
-Option 5 is therefore expected to have a minor negative effect.
+Option 6 is therefore expected to have a minor negative effect.
 The effect is recorded as uncertain because the actual effect will depend on the location of development, as well as its final design, scale and layout.